mojaloop/iso-20022-docs/Workstream documents/MarketPracticeDoc/MarketPracticeDocument_full.md

 |   TxInfAndSts.**InstdAgt** - BranchAndFinancialInstitutionIdentification | Unique and unambiguous identification of a financial institution or a branch of a financial institution. |
 |   TxInfAndSts.**OrgnlTxRef** - OriginalTransactionReference42 |  |

-### PUT /transfers/{ID}/error
+## 7.17 PATCH /transfers/{ID}
 | Financial Institution to Financial Institution Payment Status Report - **pacs.002.001.15**|
 |--|

 #### Context
-*(DFSP -> DFSP, DFSP -> HUB, HUB -> DFSP)*
+*(HUB -> DFSP)*

-This is triggered as a callback response to the POST /transfers call when an error occurs.
-The message is generated by the entity who first encounter the error which can either be the DFSP, or the HUB.
-All other participants involved are informed by this message.
-The `TxInfAndSts.StsRsnInf.Rsn.Cd` contains the Mojaloop error code, which specified the source and cause of the error.
+This message use by the HUB to inform a payee DFSP participant of the successful conclusion of a transfer.
+This message is only generated if the payee DFSP response with a Reserved status when providing the fulfillment in the `PUT \transfers` message.

 Here is an example of the message:
 ```json